nomad-coe/nomad/docs/dev_guidelines.rst

 change during runtime, allowing to update parsers or normalizers on a running nomad.
 More importantly, we can address commit hashes to identify exact parser/normalizer versions.
-On the downside, common functions for all dependencies (e.g. the python-common package, or nomad_meta_info) cannot be part of the nomad-FAIR project.
-In general, it is hard to simultaneously develop nomad-FAIR and NOMAD-coe dependencies.
+On the downside, common functions for all dependencies (e.g. the python-common package, or nomad_meta_info) cannot be part of the nomad-FAIRDI project.
+In general, it is hard to simultaneously develop nomad-FAIRDI and NOMAD-coe dependencies.

-Another approach is to integrate the NOMAD-coe sources with nomad-FAIR.
+Another approach is to integrate the NOMAD-coe sources with nomad-FAIRDI.
 The lacking availability of individual commit hashes, could be replaces with hashes of source-code files.

-We use the branch ``nomad-fair`` on all dependencies for nomad-FAIR specific changes.
+We use the branch ``nomad-fair`` on all dependencies for nomad-FAIRDI specific changes.

 Parsers
 ^^^^^^^

-There are several steps to take, to make a NOMOAD-coe parser fit for nomad-FAIR:
+There are several steps to take, to make a NOMOAD-coe parser fit for nomad-FAIRDI:

 - Implement ``nomadcore.baseclasses.ParserInterface``.
 Make sure that the meta-info is only loaded for each parse instance, not for each parser run.